Surrey / LCC Industrial School / Approved School for Boys, Mayford, near Woking, Surrey

 In 1933, Mayford became an Approved School, one of the new institutions introduced by the 1933 Children and Young Persons Act to replace the existing system of Reformatories and Industrial Schools.
 The School accommodated up to 150 Intermediate Boys aged between their 13th and 15th birthdays at their date of admission.
 The industrial training included land work, woodwork and metalwork.

-In 1973, the school became a Commun0ity Home with Education (CHE) under the control of Surrey County Council.
-The establishment was also known known as Kinton House.
+In 1973, the school became a Community Home with Education (CHE) under the control of Surrey County Council.
+The establishment was also known as Kinton House.

 The property is now in commercial use.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.